Razan-abdullah/new-prep-course-std/Day11/Task/README.md

     - Price.

 You will create an instance each time you submit the `form`, and fill the object from the `form` inputs.

-2. Create a function to generate a unique four digits for the food id number.
+2. Create a method to generate a unique four digits for the food id number.
 3. You will add an event listener to get the data from the `form` instead of having hard-coded data.

-4. You will create a `render prototype` function to render each food name with their information from the `form` on the home page as a table view as below.
+4. You will create a `render prototype` method to render each food name with their information from the `form` on the home page as a table view as below.

 ![Card](assets/table.png)